dishapawarkhausi/WordWise-Dictionary/README.md

-# WordWise-Dictionary
+# 📖WordWise-Dictionary

 A comprehensive dictionary application that provides word definitions, translations, pronunciations, and more in multiple languages.

 ## Features

-- **Word Definitions**: Get detailed definitions with part of speech categorization
+- **🔊Word Definitions**: Get detailed definitions with part of speech categorization
-- **Translations**: Translate words between multiple languages
+- **🌍Translations**: Translate words between multiple languages
-- **Pronunciation**: Listen to the pronunciation of words and their translations
+- **🗣️Pronunciation**: Listen to the pronunciation of words and their translations
-- **Speech Recognition**: Search for words using your voice
+- **🧠🎙️Speech Recognition**: Search for words using your voice
-- **Multiple Language Support**: Support for English and many other languages including Hindi, Spanish, French, etc.
+- **🌐🈯Multiple Language Support**: Support for English and many other languages including Hindi, Spanish, French, etc.
-- **Content Filtering**: Ensures all definitions are appropriate and educational
+- **🧼🛡️Content Filtering**: Ensures all definitions are appropriate and educational

 ## Supported Languages